PeoplePlusAI/Open-Cloud-Compute-OCC/README.md

 ## Problem Statement/ Hypothesis

-Our hypothesis is three fold:
+Our hypothesis is two fold:

 1. There is a need for a network, where consumers can discover heterogeneous compute providers, allowing provisioning and usage via standards-based interfaces, thereby democratising access to cloud computing infrastructure.
 2. There is a need for a financial incentive structure built around encouraging new people to (1) come invest in this compute and (2) to use the compute.